-The building manager shall implement systems that allow occupiers to segregate paper, cardboard, food and drink packaging (glass, plastic and tetrapak) into separate streams for recycling.
+The building manager shall implement systems that allow occupiers to segregate paper, cardboard, food and drink packaging (glass, plastic and other materials for which local separate collection systems exist) into separate streams for recycling.
 Batteries, ink and toner cartridges, IT equipment and furniture shall also be collected and arranged for re-use or recycling where possible.